AdaptureAcademy/PythonScriptingLab1Beginner/README.md

 ## Pre-requisites

-You must have Python installed and set up on your system to make API calls to Cloudflare and interacting with the returned data.
+You must have Python installed and set up on your system to make API calls to Cloudflare and interact with the returned data.

 ### Installation of Python